 Despite all the good that Granite claims to do for borrowers, it also gets its fair share of criticism.
 Most of this comes in the form of consumer complaints through various online outlets.

 Federal loan servicers as a whole don’t have a great reputation for customer service.
 And Granite student loans are no exception.
 What are the top GSM&R complaints from borrowers?
+Here’s what we found during our Granite State student loan servicing review.

 1. Handling of loan payments